Late May conventionally sees a welcome bank holiday and a time when you can hitch up your caravan and get away for a day or two.

 Elford Caravan Park is just two miles from the sea, giving easy access to the Farne Islands at Seahouses.
 Spread over two acres, it offers 25 pitches – all with electric hook-up – for touring caravans.

-The May bank holiday provides the perfect opportunity for exploring the great outdoors amidst Scotland’s majestic Highland scenery.
+The extended bank holiday provides the perfect opportunity for exploring the great outdoors amidst Scotland’s majestic Highland scenery.

-Visit the Club’s Loch Ness Shores site, and you may choose from one of 99 loch-side pitches on the quieter banks of the south shore, near the village of Foyers – and from there choose whether to tackle the entire length of the suggested walking tour or just parts of it.
+Visit the Club’s Loch Ness Shores site, and you may choose from one of 99 loch-side pitches on the quieter banks of the south shore, near the village of Foyers – and from there choose whether to tackle an entire challenging walking tour around the whole of the loch – or just parts of it.